 Thankfully we did the walking tour on our first day since the weather the rest of the weekend was pretty bleak (non-stop rain on one day and gray skies and blustery winds on the day we left).
 You can tell which photos were taken on the walking tour.

 I didn’t bring my DSLR with me this trip so I only had my iPhone.
 Even with the gray skies, Chicago is still quite an awesome place to photograph.
+And if you’re traveling Chicago solo, here are eight great ways to explore the city.

 Chicago, I promise I won’t let it be another six years before I visit again if for no other reason than all the restaurants I am dying to eat at.